JimTaeH/Profile/README.md

   <li> Prepared optimizer and scheduler (to control learning rate). </li>
   <li> Load WER and CER metrics. </li>
 </ul>
-<p><br /> When prepared all things successfully, I started writing a training and validation loop (May not share code here...).
+<p> When prepared all things successfully, I started writing a training and validation loop (May not share code here...).
 So the first loop is to specify how many epochs I want to train.
 Inside it will have a training and validation loop.
 Each loop enumerates on batch of train and validation datasets.
 At the end of each epoch I will check if model has better scores on CER (Characters Error Rate) and WER (Words Error Rate) then save it checkpoint using </p>
 <code> torch.save({'epoch': EPOCH,
                     'best_epoch': num_epoch,
                     'model_state_dict': model.state_dict(),